delan/www.azabani.com/_posts/2015-08-07-modern-openbsd-home-router.md

 `em0` goes to the DG834Gv2, `em1` goes to a D-Link DGS-1008D, a dumb
-switch, `ral0` hosts the wireless network, and `vether0` serves two purposes.
-Not only does it decouple whether or not IPv4 and IPv6 will work from whether or not a particular physical interface is up, but it also yields a stable interface identifier that’s independent of any physical interface.
+switch, `ral0` hosts the wireless network, and `vether0` serves two
+purposes: not only does it decouple whether or not IPv4 and IPv6 will work from whether or not a particular physical interface is up, but it also yields a stable interface identifier that’s independent of any physical interface.